 In 1868, George Reynolds, a member of the First Council of the Seventy taught that, “when God made man in his own image … he made him white.
 But he didn’t stop there.
 All of God’s “favored servants”—prophets, apostles, and, of course, his Son—were gloriously white.
 The Bible’s failure to posit a connection between skin color and God’s favor did not concern Reynolds.

 Various passages in the Book of Mormon were also cited as proof of Christ’s white complexion.
-Further, well into the mid-twentieth century prominent church leaders spoke of “whitening converted Indians” which occurred when they were placed in Mormon homes.
+Further, well into the mid-twentieth century prominent church leaders spoke of a “whitening converted Indians” which occurred when they were placed in Mormon homes.
 But such literalistic interpretations of scripture completely miss the metaphorical meaning of these passages, where the focus is on purity, not skin color.
-Moreover, they fail to acknowledge that Joseph Smith’s translation of the Book of Mormon was undoubtedly influenced by the world in which he lived, one where race was the central issue of the day.
+Moreover, they fail to acknowledge that Joseph Smith’s translation of the Book of Mormon was undoubtedly influenced by the world in which he lived, one where race and the spread of slavery way dominated political discourse.

-Earlier this year, the church doubled down on its portrayal of Christ when it announced that all artwork in church foyers would be limited to 22 images featuring a white, blonde, and blue-eyed European Jesus.
+In 2020, the church doubled down on its portrayal of Christ when it announced that all artwork in church foyers would be limited to 22 images featuring a white, blonde, and blue-eyed European Jesus.
 This decision is hard to reconcile with an ecclesiastical organization that bills itself as a “worldwide church.”
-And while we do not know what Christ looked like, we definitely know he wasn’t European.
+And while we do not know what Christ looked like, we definitely know he wasn’t a blue-eyed European.

 So if our belief in a “Great White God”—to use a phrase employed by Elder Mark E. Petersen and in missionary tracts in the early 1970s—reflects nothing more than a desire to create God in our image, what color is he?
 I don’t know and I don’t believe any mortal person does.
 But I have a theory, one I arrived at by blending modern and ancient scripture with science.